tilezen/go-tilepacks/README.md

     	Enables CPU profiling.
 Saves the dump to the given path.
   -dsn string
     	Path, or DSN string, to output files.
-  -file-transport-root string
+  -ensure-gzip
+    	Ensure tile data is gzipped.
+Only applies to XYZ tiles. (default true) -file-transport-root string
     	The root directory for tiles if -url-template defines a file:// URL scheme -generator string